lanl/goop/README.md

 Performance
 -----------

-Goop programs pay for their flexibility in terms of performance.
+Goop is unfortunately extremely slow.
+Goop programs have to pay for their flexibility in terms of performance.
-Hence, Goop is unfortunately extremely slow.
 To determine just how bad the performance is on your computer, you can run the microbenchmarks included in [`goop_test.go`](http://github.com/losalamos/goop/blob/master/goop_test.go):

 <pre>